TodePond/TodePondDotCom/wikiblogarden/blending/everything/saying/no/readme.md

 "To get this done and—"

-"Well, that's because I—"
+"Well, that's because—"

 ## Saying no

 "What I want you to do is—"

-"I'm just in it for the—"
+"I'm just in it for—"

 "Put this cushion on your lap then—"